Heart and Blood Conditions

 Arrhythmia at Seattle Children’s

-Since 1907, Children’s has been treating children only.
-Our team members are trained in their fields and also in meeting the unique needs of children.
+Seattle Children’s has been treating children since 1907.
+Our team members are trained in their fields and in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.
-Our expertise in pediatrics truly makes a difference for our patients and families.